lijie-hu/lijie-hu.github.io/_pages/about.md

 <b>Join the AAAI 2025 Hackathon!</b>
-We’re excited to announce the AAAI 2025 Hackathon, a premier event showcasing innovation and collaboration in AI.
+We’re excited to announce the <a href="https://aaai.org/conference/aaai/aaai-25/hackathon/">AAAI 2025 Hackathon</a>, a premier event showcasing innovation and collaboration in AI.
 Whether you’re a seasoned developer or just getting started, this is your chance to contribute, learn, and network with experts in the field.

-<a href="https://aaai.org/conference/aaai/aaai-25/hackathon/">👉 Click here for more details and to register!</a>

 Don’t miss out—everyone is welcome to participate!

 <hr />